yyLeaves/MoonBucks/README.md

 To calculated the score, we think only using positive subtract negative words may not be a good idea, since there are long articles and short articles, long article definately have more positive words and more negative words, so we use ( positive words / negative words) / (neutral words) * 1000 to calculate the score

+The graph function is added to the program so the result can be seen in a visual way.
+Also, there is a score-rank bar graph to show the score of each country in ascending order.
+The method is implemented by using plotly package, which is a very efficient tool to draw graphs.